quantumvoid0/hyprland-autolayout/README.md

 `bind = $mainMod,1,exec,python layout.py` to your `hyprland.conf`

-now when you press your keycode (for example here 1) your layout will open up.
+now when you press your keycode (for example here `super + 1`) your layout will open up.

 if code is broken or something doesnt seem to work , please open an issue